 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Our travel experts have been testing duffels since 2010, and have tested over 64 unique bags in that time.
-We've hauled the 19 duffel bags in our current review across the globe, strapping packs to alpacas in the Andes and braving rainstorms and multi-week trips, and just across town to the local gym, to find the best ones for every type of trip.
+Our travel experts have been testing duffels since 2010, and have used 65+ bags, hauling them across the globe, strapping them onto alpacas in the Andes, and braving rainstorms during multi-week trips.
+We've also toted them across town to the local soccer field to find the ones that can go from international travel to short jaunts closer to home.

-Our two overall favorite bags, the Patagonia Black Hole Duffel and The North Face Base Camp Voyager share similar features like burly construction, comfortable handles, availability in multiple sizes, and the ability to pack away into themselves.
-Where the Black Hole opts for the one-big-cavity approach, the Voyager features an optional internal divider to aid in organization.
+Our two overall favorite bags, the Patagonia Black Hole Duffel and The North Face Base Camp Voyager share features like burly construction, comfortable handles, and the ability to pack away into themselves.
+The Black Hole opts for the one-big-cavity approach, while the Voyager features an optional internal divider and more external pockets to aid in organization.

-We've tested many versions of the Patagonia Black Hole Duffel over multiple years, and we appreciate the high-end design details across all versions we've had our hands on.
-The 100-liter model has an external zippered pocket, two internal zippered pockets, internal luggage compression straps, and external daisy chain attachment points.
+We've tested many sizes and iterations of the Patagonia Black Hole Duffel over the years, and continue to use some of them ten years later.
+We appreciate the thoughtful design details across all versions we've had our hands on; the 100-liter model features an external zippered pocket, two internal zippered pockets, internal luggage compression straps, and external daisy-chain attachment points.
 In contrast, the 55-liter has a zippered pocket accessible from both the inside and outside, a zippered lid pocket, and daisy chain attachments.
-Our testers found the backpack straps comfortable and easy to remove on all models.
+Our testers found the backpack straps comfortable and easy to remove on both sizes.
 The 900-denier recycled material is durable and water-resistant, and the reinforced bottom panel helps resist wear from dragging and hauling.
-This bag is durable enough for the most rugged expeditions yet stylish for frequent business trips.
-You'll see it often in airports, and for good reason.
+This bag is durable enough for the most rugged expeditions, and comes in colorways that vary from fun and trendy to neutral enough to blend in with the crowd.
+You'll see it often in airports, carried by those who opt for more agile alternatives to a classic roller bag, and for good reason.

 SPECIFICATIONS